PIERCE’S DISEASE CONTROL PROGRAM

 [Please note: Nursery stock from the infested states of Alabama, Arkansas, Florida, Louisiana, Mississippi, Nevada, North Carolina, South Carolina, and Texas already enters California under a Quarantine Warning Hold Notice (008).
 GWSS is also known to occur in Mexico.
 Interstate shipments found infested with this pest can be rejected under California Food and Agricultural Code Section 6461.5.]

-· Fresno That portion of Fresno County bounded by a line drawn as follows: Beginning at the intersection of Highway 99 and the San Joaquin River; then, northeasterly along said river to the point of intersection with an imaginary line drawn due east to the intersection of East Birkhead Avenue and North Friant Road; then following an imaginary line drawn due east to the intersection of Biglione Drive and Auberry Road; then, due east to the northernmost end of North Armstrong Avenue; then, due east to latitude 36.920466 and longitude -119.665580; then, southerly along an imaginary line from said point to its intersection with the northern most point of North Temperance Avenue; then, southerly along North Temperance to its intersection with Sierra Fwy (CA-168); then, easterly along Sierra Fwy (CA-168) to its intersection with Tollhouse Rd; then, continuing easterly along Tollhouse Rd to its intersection with East Shepherd Ave; then, continuing easterly along E Shepherd to its end; then, following along a southeasterly imaginary line to its intersection with E Trimmer Springs Rd at latitude 36.80043 and Longitude -119.40058; then, southwesterly along E Trimmer Springs Rd to its intersection with E Kings Canyon Rd; then, westerly along E Kings Canyon Rd to its intersection with South Highland Avenue; then, southerly along South Highland Ave to its intersection with East North Ave; then, following an imaginary line to the intersection of East Muscat Ave and South Highland Ave; then, due south along South Highland Ave to its intersection with East Central Avenue; then, westerly along East Central Avenue to its intersection with South Peach Avenue; then, northerly along South Peach Avenue to its intersection with East Jensen Avenue; then, westerly along East Jensen Avenue to the point it becomes West Jensen Avenue; then, continuing on West Jensen Avenue to its intersection with South West Avenue; then, northerly along South West Avenue to its intersection with South Roeding Drive; then, northeasterly along South Roeding Drive to its intersection with South Hughes Avenue; then, northerly along South Hughes Avenue to its intersection with West Nielsen Avenue and North Hughes Avenue; then, northerly along North Hughes Avenue to its intersection with West Belmont Avenue; then, westerly along West Belmont Avenue to its intersection with North Hayes Avenue; then, northerly on North Hayes Avenue to its intersection with West Ashlan Avenue; then, westerly along West Ashlan Avenue to its intersection with North Grantland Avenue; then, northerly along North Grantland Avenue to its intersection with West Rialto Avenue; then, westerly along West Rialto Avenue to its intersection with North Garfield Avenue; then, northerly along North Garfield Avenue to its intersection with West Herndon Avenue; then, due north along an imaginary line from the intersection of North Garfield Avenue and West Herndon Avenue to its intersection with Highway 99; then northwesterly on Highway 99 to the point of beginning.
+· Fresno That portion of Fresno County bounded by a line drawn as follows: Beginning at the intersection of Highway 99 and the San Joaquin River; then, northeasterly along the San Joaquin River to latitude 36.923060 and longitude -119.751494; then, following an imaginary line due east to the point of intersection with Biglione Drive and Auberry Road; then, due east to the northernmost end of North Armstrong Avenue; then, due east to latitude 36.920466 and longitude -119.665580; then, southerly along an imaginary line from latitude 36.920466 and longitude -119.665580 to the intersection of North Temperance Avenue and East Shepherd Avenue; then, easterly along East Shepherd Avenue to its intersection with CA-168/Tollhouse Road; then, continuing easterly along CA-168/Tollhouse Road to its intersection with East Shepherd Avenue; then, continuing easterly along East Shepherd Avenue to its end; then, following along a southeasterly imaginary line to its intersection with East Trimmer Springs Road at latitude 36.80043 and longitude -119.40058; then, continuing southeasterly following an imaginary line to its intersection with CA-63/South Hills Valley Road at latitude 36.710332 and longitude -119.303560; then, southerly along CA-63/South Hills Valley Road to its intersection with the Fresno-Tulare County line; then, southerly along Fresno-Tulare County line to its intersection with East Floral Road; then, westerly along the Fresno-Tulare County line/East Floral Road to its intersection with the Kings River and Fresno-Tulare County line; then, due west following an imaginary line to its intersection with East Floral Road and South Wallace Avenue; then, westerly along East Floral Road to its intersection with South Smith Avenue; then, northerly along South Smith Avenue to its intersection with East Lincoln Avenue; then, due north to its intersection with Kings River; then, northwesterly along Kings River to its intersection with East Goodfellow Avenue; then, westerly along East Goodfellow Avenue to its intersection with East Central Avenue at South Newmark Avenue; then, continuing westerly on East Central Avenue to its intersection with South Peach Avenue; then, northerly along South Peach Avenue to its intersection with East Jensen Avenue; then, westerly along East Jensen Avenue to the point it becomes West Jensen Avenue; then, continuing on West Jensen Avenue to its intersection with South West Avenue; then, northerly along South West Avenue to its intersection with South Roeding Drive; then, northeasterly along South Roeding Drive to its intersection with South Hughes Avenue; then, northerly along South Hughes Avenue to its intersection with West Nielsen Avenue and North Hughes Avenue; then, northerly along North Hughes Avenue to its intersection with West Belmont Avenue; then, westerly along West Belmont Avenue to its intersection with North Hayes Avenue; then, northerly on North Hayes Avenue to its intersection with West Ashlan Avenue; then, westerly along West Ashlan Avenue to its intersection with North Grantland Avenue; then, northerly along North Grantland Avenue to its intersection with West Rialto Avenue; then, westerly along West Rialto Avenue to its intersection with N Garfield Avenue; then, northerly along North Garfield Avenue to its intersection with West Herndon Avenue; then, due north along an imaginary line from the intersection of North Garfield Avenue and West Herndon Avenue to its intersection with Highway 99; then northwesterly on Highway 99 to the point of beginning.

 That portion of Fresno County in the Kingsburg area bounded by a line drawn as follows: Beginning at the intersection of Golden State Boulevard and Stroud Avenue; then, easterly along said avenue to its intersection with Eighteenth Avenue; then, southerly along Eighteenth Avenue to its intersection with the Fresno County Line; then, southwesterly along said line to its intersection with Indianola; then, northerly along Indianola to its intersection with Elkhorn Avenue; then, easterly along Elkhorn Avenue to its intersection with Indianola; then, northerly along Indianola to its intersection with Kamm Avenue; then, easterly along Kamm Avenue to its intersection with Bethel Avenue; then, northeasterly along Bethel Avenue to its intersection with Golden State Boulevard; then southerly along said boulevard to the point of beginning.